 in 1925 about the fictional Catfish Row and its Gullah

 residents.
-Famed composer George Gershwin immediately contacted Heyward after reading it in hopes of forming a collaboration to develop a folk opera based on the book.
-Stymied by other work commitments, it wasn't until 1934 that George Gershwin, along with his brother Ira, and DuBose Heyward gathered at Folly Beach
+Famed composer George Gershwin immediately contacted Heyward after reading it to form a collaboration to develop a folk opera based on the book.

 SC Poet Laureate, Marjory Wentworth